 - Dusk Restoration/Raid Armor - An epic quality set with a great set bonus that can now only be purchased in the legacy part of the Tarmalune Trade Bar Merchant (which requires you to have opened lockboxes to get the trade bars).
 The stats given by the combination of boots (Dusk Restoration Cuisses) + gloves (Dusk Raid Braces) from this set will only be inferior to vivified relic gear (if considering the total of power+recovery and defense).
 Set bonus : 1 of set - when not in a party: regenerate 1,698 hp every 3s (2% of your maximum health up to 2000); 2 of set - when in a party: +5,000 hp, +1,000 power, +1,000 defense; 3 of set - when in stronghold map: you and your allies gain 4,000 movement (this effect doesn’t stack and has no effect in stronghold siege), underdark mount & companion affinity.

-- Frostborn Restoration/Raid Armor - This set replaced the dusk set in the Tarmalune Trade Bar Merchant (where you can purchase the armor and boots) and Zen store (for the head and arm pieces) when mod 10 went live and the only more interesting thing from this set is that the pieces have everfrost resistance thus making the mod 10 areas “easier” and helping with getting the required amount of everfrost to do the dungeon and skirmish.
+- Frostborn Restoration/Raid Armor - This set can be bought from the legacy part of the Tarmalune Trade Bar Merchant and having one piece will help when you're farming voniblod.
 Set bonus : 1 of set - when digging for Ostorian Relics there is a 25% chance you will obtain an additional relic; 2 of set - when not in a party: Wanderer's Vigor regenerate 1,830 hp every 3 seconds.
 (3% of your maximum health up to 3000.); 3 of set - when in Icewind Dale: you and your allies gain 4,000 movement (this effect does not stack).

 - Dragonflight Restoration/Raid Armor - The stats on this pieces of gear are good but the set bonus could be better so it makes that maybe you’ll only need 1 piece of this set instead of going for the set bonus.
 This gear can be purchased in a stronghold that has marketplace at level 3 and requires Fangs of the Dragonflight (you can get them by completing the stronghold event Greed of the Dragonflight), Seals of the Protector (which you get from completing t2 dungeons and demogorgon) and guild marks.
 Set bonus : 2 of set +2,000hp; 3 of set +500 power.

-- Lighttender’s Raid/Restoration Armor - This is the end game set that can only be obtained from either the big heroic encounters in Bryn Shander (boots) or the 2 t3 dungeons (head/armor/arms) in an unrestored state, meaning that you’ll need to gather the needed materials to restore the pieces (which will have you either spend ad or farm a lot of heroic encounters for lanolin and wait a few weeks to get the full set restored since one of the items needed is a weekly drop from Fangbreaker Island).
+- Lighttender’s Raid/Restoration Armor - This is the starting end game set that can only be obtained in an unrestored state (meaning that you’ll need to gather the needed materials to restore the pieces) from either the dungeons Fangbreaker Island / Master Spellplague or from the seal shop in Protectors Enclave for Seal of the Protector (where you can also buy the materials needed to restore).
 This set can also be vivified by using the weekly drop from Assault of Svardborg (Master).
 Set bonus : 1 of set +10% damage resistance against giant type mobs; 2 of set - when under the effect of everfrost +4000 movement; 3 of set - when under the effects of everfrost drinking an everfrost potion grants +10% outgoing damage.